Is social media making many ad agencies look and act the same?

 It’s time to un-level the playing field.
 To have success with social media, agencies need to fly a differentiated social media flag.

-Small-to midsize ad agencies tend to constantly promote how they are alike rather than how they are different from other agencies.
+Small-to midsize advertising, digital, media and PR agencies tend to constantly promote how they are alike rather than how they are different from other agencies.
 They tend to look and sound just the same.

 When agencies gave up fighting against the social media tide and decided to dive in, instead of using this new communications channel to showcase how they were different, they ended up just following the lead of others.
 Once again positioned as a generalists instead of a specialist and following the “safe-way” rather than the “smart-way.”